ysaito2/blog/_posts/2021-12-18-Elongineering.md

 categories: Companies
 ---

 Elon Musk has figured out a systematic method for solving audacious problems by building organizations and technologies.
 I believe this is the fundamental characteristic that differentiates Elon from any other prominent entrepreneurs in the past (and current).
 Its difficult to imagine Bezos or Zuckerburg building another multi-billion dollar business from scratch, even though both are young enough (with enough vigor) to go through the arduous task.
-As for Elon, if you extend his lifespan by an extra 50 years, its easy to image him pumping out at least 2, or 3 more multi-billion busineses.
+As for Elon, if you extend his lifespan by an extra 50 years, its easy to image him pumping out at least 2, or 3 more multi-billion dollar busineses.
 Another 100 years, he will have at least another 10 more.
 The reader will agree this isn't a preposterous statement.

 &nbsp;&nbsp;